-- 8.7 It is strongly recommended that Whilst on deck, the deck hand must be secured to the pilot boat by an approved method which does not restrict his freedom of movement. - 8.8 It is recommended that the Pilot make his way to the cabin followed by the deck hand.
+- 8.7 It is strongly recommended that whilst on deck, the deck hand is secured to the pilot boat by an approved method which does not restrict their freedom of movement. - 8.8 It is recommended that the Pilot make their way to the cabin followed by the deck hand.
 The deck hand may be required to receive the Pilot's bag or equipment.
-The return to the cabin, should be made by the safest route, taking into consideration the points made in section 6.5. - 8.9 Once clear of the ladder, the deck hand should check the decks are clear and safe before proceeding back to the cabin.
+The return to the cabin should be made by the safest route, taking into consideration the points made in section 6.5. - 8.9 Once clear of the ladder, the deck hand should check the decks are clear and safe before proceeding back to the cabin.
 The coxswain should not leave the lee of the ship until all personnel are safely in the cabin.
-Once clear of the ship,
+Once clear of the ship, the coxswain should call the ship on VHF and inform them that the pilot boat is clear and that the ship can resume its passage.